NebularFX/configure-ad/README.md

 <img src="https://i.imgur.com/cHMFKuy.png" height="80%" width="80%" alt="Add the user to Domain Admins"/>
 </p>
 <p>
 Now right-click on the user Jane and click "Add to a group...".
-Here you will type "domain" in the box and click "Check Names" and then click on Domain Admins and hit 'ok'.
+Here you will type "domain" in the box and click "Check Names" and then click on "Domain Admins" and hit "OK".
 </p>
 <br />